juseg/bowdoin/articles/temperature/response-referee2.rst

    The computation of theoretical maximum dry crevasse depth (Nye, 1957) was added in the discussion section on "deep crevassing".
 This yields maximum crevasse depths of 28 to 33 metres showing that water is necessary to form deeper crevasses.
-To our knowledge, the most recent theory on water-filled crevasse propagation (van der Veen, 2007), based on fracture mechanics, show that crevasses can propagate to the bed if enough water is supplied.
+To our knowledge, more recent theories on water-filled crevasse (Benn et al., 2007, van der Veen, 2007) show that crevasses can propagate to the bed if enough water is supplied.
 Also we replaced "mechanical damage" by "increased longitudinal stretching" to better reflect our idea that thinner parts of the glacier may be prone to